Effective as of February 25, 2022

 - Papertrail (Log storage and display.
 Server logs as outlined above)

-- Airbrake Error Monitoring (Error monitoring services.
+- Rollbar Error Monitoring (Error monitoring services.
 Web request data may be processed)

 - Heroku (Server infrastructure and database provider.
 Processes web requests, stores data in a Postgres database, stores logs in addition to Papertrail)